omeka/Documentation/source/Reference/libraries/globals/link_to_item.rst

 .. include:: /Reference/libraries/globals/summary/link_to_item.rst

-.. php:function:: link_to_item(string $text, array $props, string $action = show, Item $item)
+.. php:function:: link_to_item($text = null, $props = array(), $action = 'show', $item = null)

-    Return a link to an item.
+    Get a link to an item.

+    The only differences from link_to are that this function will automatically use the "current" item, and will use the item's title as the link text.

+    :type $text: string
-    :param string $text: HTML for the text of the link.
+    :param $text: HTML for the text of the link.
+    :type $props: array
-    :param array $props: Properties for the <a> tag.
+    :param $props: Properties for the <a> tag.
+    :type $action: string
-    :param string $action: The page to link to (this will be the 'show' page almost always within the public theme).
+    :param $action: The page to link to (this will be the 'show' page almost always within the public theme).
+    :type $item: Item
-    :param Item $item: Used for dependency injection testing or to use this function outside the context of a loop.
+    :param $item: Used for dependency injection testing or to use this function outside the context of a loop.
     :returns: string HTML

 *****